What does fact checked mean?

 First Stage -- Clear Liquid Diet

 Symptoms that can occur with both conditions include fever, abdominal pain, and diarrhea.
 During this phase of the disease, your doctor may start various medications like antibiotics and put you on a clear liquid diet as well.
 A clear liquid diet allows your bowel to rest and gives it a chance to heal.
-Some foods that acceptable during a clear liquid diet include broth, clear juices like grape, apple, and cranberry, popsicles, and water or ice chips.
 You should remain on this diet for 2 to 3 days before you advance to more solid foods.

 Second Stage -- Low Fiber Foods